Media

 In blatant disregard of such warnings, the Congress removed restrictions on concentration of media ownership in the 1996 Telecommunications Bill.
 Then Westinghouse/CBS bought Infinity broadcasting for $4.9 billion, Time Warner and Turner Broadcasting merged in a $6.7 billion dollar deal, Nynex bought Bell Atlantic for $22.1 billion, Rupert Murdoch's News Corp acquired full ownership of New World Communications Group for $3 billion making it the largest TV station owner with 22 outlets, US West paid $10.8 billion for control of Continental Cablevision, Gannet acquired Multimedia Entertainment for $1.7 billion; British Telecommunications bought MCI for $23 billion, and now, the largest yet, the merger of AT&T and TCI.
 Similar consolidation has occurred among newspapers.
 As media cheer ever-larger mergers, competition has yet to appear.

 Not only has media been relieved of public responsibility, and become more concentrated, it has an agenda that only a fool would think is 'liberal'.
-All four television networks, radio, and newspaper chains are conservative activists.
+Major television networks, radio, and newspaper chains are conservative activists.
 Two of our major networks are owned by defense/nuclear contractors, a third has verified links to the CIA, and the fourth benefited magnificently from large gifts to Congressmen.

 Defense contractors or war profiteers could complain about their first amendment rights, but they should NOT be allowed to own mass media.